 The tuition fees depend on your choice of subjects and their corresponding ECTS credits.
 The price is €186 per credit, therefore if you enrol the minimum of 60 ECTS credits, your tuition fee will be €11,160.

 IBEI, in collaboration with other institutions, offers various types of tuition fee waivers and scholarships, which are based on academic merit.
 You will find more detailed information about grants and student loans on the Financial Aid section.

 I would like to apply for a Mundus MAPP scholarship.
 Where do I send my application package?

 I would like to be considered for one of the scholarships offered by the Fundación Carolina.
-Do I have to send my application as well to IBEI?
+Do I have to send my application to IBEI as well?

-No. You have to apply directly to the Fundación Carolina to be considered for one of these scholarships.
+No. You have to apply directly to the Fundación Carolina to be considered for one of their scholarships.